-The LL.M programme is also offered on a part-time basis.
-Duration of the part-time Masters programme depends on the schedule chosen by the student.
-In general, the duration of the programme is double that of the full-time programme.
+The LL.M programme, Public International Law and Human Rights is also offered on a part-time basis.
+The duration of the part-time Masters programme depends on the schedule chosen by the student.
+In general, the duration of the programme is double that of the full-time programme

 Students have to complete 6 mandatory courses and 2 optional courses chosen either from the tracks of European Union Law and Policy or Transborder Commercial Law, as well as specialized courses and defend their master thesis at the end of the programme.

 During the teaching weeks, students will normally follow 2 courses offered for each 6-week period.
 Students may also choose to study on a part-time basis, following only 1 course at a time.
 Thus a part-time study will normally take double the time of a full-time study, but students may also choose a mixed part-time and full-time approach.

 The teaching week usually comprises 12 contact hours, with lectures and seminars in the 2 selected courses, as well as specialized courses consisting of master thesis support sessions, legal English, legal research and legal ethics.

 The teaching is based on case discussions with active student participation, involving both general studies and specific course assignments.
 Different teaching methods are used to encourage student participation, including Moot courts and study groups.
 Within the full-time teaching week, in average 26 academic hours are reserved for student preparation.

 For more information please visit the programme website.

 We are looking for outstanding applicants that value knowledge and strive for excellence.
 We will offer a study experience that reaches beyond borders of disciplines and traditional boundaries of thinking to prepare you for any challenge on your way to a spectacular career and international recognition.

 Always verify the dates on the programme website.